phac-nml/irida/doc/administrator/galaxy/existing-galaxy.md

 ### Build dependencies

-Even by defaulting to using conda, some tools will need to be built from source, and so require the standard Linux build environment to be installed.
+Even by defaulting to using conda, some tools will need to be built from source, and so require the standard Linux build environment to be installed on the Galaxy server.
 For CentOS this will include the following packages:

 ```bash
 yum groupinstall "Development tools"